Pharmacy Residency Program at Shepherd Center

-Virginia Davis, PharmD, is the Internal Medicine II, Pulmonary/Critical Care, and Advanced Internal Medicine preceptor.
+Virginia Montgomery, PharmD, is the Internal Medicine II, Pulmonary/Critical Care, and Advanced Internal Medicine preceptor.
 She received her Doctor of Pharmacy degree from Nova Southeastern University College of Pharmacy.
 She completed her PGY1 pharmacy residency at AdventHealth Altamonte Springs in Altamonte Springs, FL.
-After residency, she obtained a job as an inpatient oncology pharmacist at Baptist Health in Jacksonville, Florida, where she was actively involved in the education committee as well as precepted students, PGY1 and PGY2 residents.
+After residency, she obtained her first job as an inpatient oncology pharmacist at Baptist Health in Jacksonville, Florida, where she was actively involved in the education committee as well as precepted students, PGY1 and PGY2 residents.
 She joined Shepherd Center in 2020.
-Her practice interests include internal medicine, infectious disease and oncology.
-Virginia enjoys hiking with her fiancé and husky, touring the north Georgia wineries and boating around Allatoona.
+Her practice interests include internal medicine, cardiology, and oncology.
+Virginia enjoys hiking with her husband and two huskies (Oli and Eli), boating around lake Allatoona, and traveling.

 Carly B. Warner, PharmD, BCPS, BCGP, is the Pharmacy Education and Research preceptor.
 She received her Doctor of Pharmacy degree from the University of North Carolina Eshelman School of Pharmacy.
 She completed her PGY1 pharmacy residency at DeKalb Medical in Atlanta and PGY2 geriatrics residency at the Durham Veterans Affairs Health Care System in Durham, North Carolina.
-Throughout her residencies, she completed a teaching certificate through the Mercer University and a clinical teaching certificate through Duke University.
+Throughout her residencies, she completed a teaching certificate through Mercer University and a clinical teaching certificate through Duke University.
 She joined Shepherd Center in 2018, launching Spinal Cord Injury pharmacy rounding.
-Her practice interests include pharmacy education, geriatrics and deprescribing.
-Carly is a member of the American Society of Health-System Pharmacists (ASHP), American Pharmacist Association (APhA), Georgia Society of Health-System Pharmacist (GSHP) and North Carolina Association of Pharmacists (NCAP).
-Carly is a proud North Carolinian, always up for a trip to the beach and an avid reader.
+Her practice interests include pharmacy education, geriatrics, and deprescribing.
+Carly is a member of the American Society of Health-System Pharmacists (ASHP), American Pharmacist Association (APhA), Georgia Society of Health-System Pharmacist (GSHP), and North Carolina Association of Pharmacists (NCAP).
+Carly is a proud North Carolinian, always up for a trip to the beach, and an avid reader.

 Shepherd Center, located in Atlanta, Georgia, is a private, not-for-profit hospital specializing in medical treatment, research, and rehabilitation for people with spinal cord injury, brain injury, multiple sclerosis, spine and chronic pain, and other neuromuscular conditions.
 Founded in 1975, Shepherd Center is ranked by U.S. News & World Report among the top 10 rehabilitation hospitals in the nation.
 Shepherd Center has also been named one of Atlanta’s best places to work by the Atlanta Business Chronicle.